Effortless Data Fetching: Implementing Axios Package and Context API in a Simple Blog Site

 The above code defines a functional component called Home that renders the content of the home page.
 It receives the posts, fetchError, and isLoading as props.

-• It conditionally renders different elements based on the values of isLoading, fetchError, and the posts array:
+mainelement with the className "Home". - It conditionally renders different elements based on the values of

-• If fetchError has a truthy value (an error message), it renders a <p> element with the className "statusMsg" and a style that sets the text color to red.
-The error message is displayed within the paragraph element.
+fetchErrorhas a truthy value (an error message), it renders a<p>element with the className "statusMsg" and a style that sets the text color to red.
+The error message is displayed within the paragraph element. - If neither

-• If posts is empty, it renders a <p> element with the className "statusMsg" displaying the text "No posts to display." to indicate that there are no posts available.
+postsis empty, it renders a<p>element with the className "statusMsg" displaying the text "No posts to display." to indicate that there are no posts available.

 This component provides a basic structure for rendering the content of the home page, handling different states during the data fetching process.
 It displays loading messages, error messages, and the list of posts when available.
 And with this our two custom hooks are complete.